 Advanced undergraduates of academic promise and cognate interests and graduate students enrolled in MA or PhD programs at Western universities with a primary research interest in Chinese Buddhism or related fields are eligible to apply.
 Associated fields include: Chinese religion, comparative Buddhist studies, Buddhist art, Chinese history, Asian philosophy, etc. Faculty are also welcome and encouraged to participate.
 The program is open to students of all nationalities and university affiliations, though we do require English-language ability of all our participants.
 While proficiency in spoken and written Chinese is desirable, it is not a necessary condition for eligibility to participate in the program.
 Seminars and site introductions will often be given in Mandarin Chinese and interpreted into English by bilingual scholars, thus allowing full accessibility for all participants regardless of language background.
 For participants with proficiency in Mandarin, the program is also designed to provide opportunity for language exercise in a sustained academic interaction with Chinese scholars and religious professionals.

 Find out about the organization and people who make the Buddhism in China program possible.

 For further information about the Buddhism in China series, please view past programs pages for participant write ups and pictures.

-Student inquiries and applications may be sent by e-mail to the program coordinator, Tenzin Mullin at
+Inquiries and applications may be sent by e-mail to the program coordinator, at